Life After Sepsis Back Home

 While I was in an induced coma, the doctors tried nearly every antibiotic going, but I wasn’t responding.
 And my infection markers were through the roof at almost 400.
 (Anything above 35 is considered bad!)
 And they still couldn’t find the source of the infection, a very worrying time for my family and friends.

-After many different scans and tests, they eventually found the cause of all my trouble.
-I had an abscess on my hip, or rather there were two.
+After numerous scans and tests, they eventually found the cause of all my trouble.
+I had an abscess on my hip, or rather, there were two.

 A Glimmer Of Hope

-Now they knew where the infection was, they started to drain the abscesses.
-They also found the right antibiotic for the infection.
+Now that they knew where the infection was, they started to drain the abscesses.
+They also found the right antibiotic to fight the infection.

-I remained sedated for six days before being revived and stayed in the intensive care unit for another 3-weeks, which I don’t remember.
+I remained sedated for six days before being revived and stayed in the intensive care unit for another three weeks, which I don’t remember.
 While sedated, I had some pretty strange dreams that I do remember.
 I thought aliens had abducted me and were doing experiments on me in one.
-In another one, I was on a ferry to Morocco, with my family, despite being on a bicycle tour.
+In another one, I was on a ferry to Morocco with my family, despite being on a bicycle tour.

 Things Start To Look Up